 Data, Information, Knowledge and Wisdom.
 From SystemsWiki by Gene Bellinger, Durval Castro, Anthony Mills There is probably no segment of activity in the world attracting as much attention at present as that of knowledge management.

-If you had to list the hardest problems in science -- the questions even some scientists say are insoluble -- you would probably end up with two: Where do the laws of physics come from?
-A Brief Guide to Embodied Cognition: Why You Are Not Your Brain.
+If you had to list the hardest problems in science -- the questions even some scientists say are insoluble -- you would probably end up with two: A Brief Guide to Embodied Cognition: Why You Are Not Your Brain.
 Embodied cognition, the idea that the mind is not only connected to the body but that the body influences the mind, is one of the more counter-intuitive ideas in cognitive science.

 In sharp contrast is dualism, a theory of mind famously put forth by Rene Descartes in the 17th century when he claimed that “there is a great difference between mind and body, inasmuch as body is by nature always divisible, and the mind is entirely indivisible... the mind or soul of man is entirely different from the body.”
 "Wisdom" Knowledge Management.
 Emotional intelligence.
 Emotional Intelligence.
 Reflection en cours.
 Psychology.